ProjectPythia/pythia-foundations/foundations/conda.md

 3. It uses `conda-forge` as the default channel for packages, which is our recommended way to get up-to-date, interoperable packages.

 Once you have `conda` via the Miniconda installer, the next step is to create an environment and install packages.

 :::{note}
 Users looking for a full-featured commercially licensed and supported Python environment manager should take a look at [Anaconda](https://www.anaconda.com/), which may be [free for academic usage](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research).

-The conda package manager and our recommended Miniforge installation are open source and free for all users.
+The Conda package manager and our recommended Miniforge installation are open source and free for all users.
 :::
 ## Creating a Conda Environment